What to Carry

 I know how to use them, I know how to adapt them, and more importantly, I know how to fall back to my mind and training when nothing else works.

 The small kit allows me to remain light, safe and adapt top the various things I need on an urban environment.
+It allows me to always pack light, and choose the smaller backpack.

 Find what works for you, train with it, and remain safe.